 SSP Task Award and Administration

-Upon receipt and acceptance of a new SOW from a Government requestor, ARO sends Battelle, the prime contractor, a Request for Proposal.
-While the task sponsoring agency may recommend a task performer to complete the effort, source selection is the sole responsibility of Battelle and is based on demonstration of superior qualifications and cost effectiveness.
-Battelle negotiates a technical and cost subcontract proposal with the selected task performer and submits the proposal to ARO.
-Upon approval of the prime contractor's proposal by ARO and the task sponsoring agency, ARO awards a Task Order (TO).
+Upon receipt and acceptance of a complete task request package PWS from a Government requestor, ARO sends Battelle, the prime contractor, a Request for Proposal.
+While the task sponsoring agency may recommend a task performer to complete the effort, source selection is the sole responsibility of Battelle,who solicits competitive bids/proposals from potential subcontractors.
+Battelle negotiates a final technical and cost subcontract proposal with the selected task performer and submits the proposal to ARO.
+Upon approval of the prime contractor's proposal by ARO and the task sponsoring agency, ARO awards a Task Order (TO) to Battelle and then Battelle awards a subcontract Purchase Order (PO) to the selected task performer for the funded amount.
+There is no work share for the prime contractor and there are no additional fees withheld from the total contract research MIPR or funding document.

 Battelle then establishes a Purchase Order for the conduct of each TO, obtains security clearances where required, pays subcontractor invoices, monitors conformance to time and funding limitations, reviews all final reports, and initiates subcontract close-out.